Twikito/easy-toggle-state/README.md

 ```
 data-toggle-group="groupName"
 ```
-Add this attribute to specify if a trigger is a part of a group.
+Specify if a trigger is a part of a group.
 Only one trigger of a group can be active at a time.
 It will actually behave like radio buttons or tabs component.
 Note that a grouped trigger can’t have ``data-toggle-outside`` or ``data-toggle-escape`` behaviour.

 ```